 What do goats eat will affect herd reproduction, kid growth, and your goat's milk production.

 Pasture tends to be high in energy and protein for goats.
 Pastures are also the most economical source of nutrients for goats.
-Although, grain sometimes becomes necessary when browsing or foraging cannot provide enough nutrition for your goats.

 Many minerals are required by goats especially calcium and phosphorus.
 Often, goats will need to be supplemented with free minerals and salt to meet all of their mineral needs.